In recent years, an inclusive and diverse workplace culture has rapidly made its way to the top of any HR leader’s priority list.

 This can involve implementing special diversity training for managers and supervisors or inviting leaders from across the organization to weigh in on culture.
-When frontline leaders are invested in culture, they will lead by example and will be more likely to make employees feel welcome and included.
-Welcome and included employees are more engaged, productive, and less likely to seek new employment.
+When frontline leaders are invested in culture, they will lead by example and will be more likely to make others feel welcome and included.
+In turn, those people will be more engaged and productive, and less likely to seek new employment.

-Plus, when individual employees are intentionally included and made to feel valued, they also become better teammates.
+Plus, when individual team members are intentionally included and made to feel valued, they also become better teammates themselves.

 - Communicate, communicate, communicate

-The best way to promote diversity is to consider diverse perspectives, so ask your people about what matters to them, how they feel day-to-day, and what they think could be improved.
-Employees that feel unheard will be less engaged—and less engaged means less productive and less loyal.
+The best way to promote diversity is to consider diverse perspectives, so ask your people about what matters to them, how they feel day to day, and what they think could be improved.
+Team members that feel unheard will be less engaged—and less engaged means less productive and less loyal.

 It’s also important that when implementing new policies, everyone gets the memo.
-Knock down information silos and keep people aligned with transparency and open information.
-Using an online platform, especially with more and more employees working from home at least part of the time, is integral to your communication strategy.
+Break down information silos and keep people aligned with transparency and open information.
+Using an online platform, especially with more and more companies adopting hybrid work, is crucial for an effective communication strategy.

 - Seek out all kinds of diversity

-Beyond non-discrimination in hiring practices, bringing in people with diverse backgrounds and skillsets will enrich the work environment and encourage greater innovation.
+As we’ve seen, bringing in people with diverse backgrounds and skill sets will enrich the work environment and encourage greater innovation.
 This isn’t just about special categories or checking boxes.
 It’s about enhancing productivity and improving culture by including a spectrum of outlooks, talents, and perspectives.

-Not only is having a staff with diverse skills good for business, but it also contributes to a healthier culture.
-In this sense, while hitting targets is great, maintaining culture and promoting diversity, equity, and inclusion effectively relies on soft skills.
+Not only is having a staff with diverse skills and backgrounds good for business, but it also contributes to a healthier culture.
+In this sense, while hitting targets is great, maintaining culture and promoting DE&I effectively relies on soft skills.

 Soft skill development

-Technical skills are an important part of an employee’s toolkit, but soft skills are equally—and sometimes more—important.
+Technical skills are an important part of a team member’s toolkit, but soft skills are equally—and sometimes more—important.
 An integral aspect of culture is prioritizing the promotion and development of soft skills from recruitment onward.

 While many candidates will already have highly developed soft skills, these can also be honed.
-Like any ongoing professional training, soft skills should be taught and revisited at multiple junctures through the employee journey.
+Like any ongoing professional training, soft skills should be taught and revisited at multiple junctures throughout their journey.
 Emphasizing soft skills demonstrates that there are more important things than the bottom line—namely, culture.

 So what are some soft skills?